 - 1. Must maintain regular contact with clients; - 2.
 Must appear on their clients' court dates, absent justifiable excuse (e.g., illness, jury trial, etc.).
 If scheduling conflicts arise, an attorney should resolve them in accordance with Rule 3.1 of the General Rules of Practice; - 3.
 Must report a North Carolina State Bar Complaint that has been lodged against them to the Public Defender within ten (10) days of the attorney's answer to the complaint.
 Attorneys on the Indigent Appointment List are expected to inform the Public Defender of the results of any North Carolina State Bar disciplinary action; - 4.
 Shall not receive anything of value from anyone in connection with representation under these regulations during the period of representation, except as permitted by IDS Rule 1.9(e); - 5.
 Must visit incarcerated clients within three (3) business days after notification of appointment, absent justifiable excuse (e.g., illness, jury trial, etc.).
 If necessary, counsel may arrange for a designee to conduct the initial interview; - 6.
 Must keep the client fully informed as to the status of his case; - 7.
 Must advise their clients on a timely basis of the right to appeal, either for trial de novo or to the appropriate appellate court and, if the client elects to appeal, the attorney must enter notice of appeal for the client.
 If notice of appeal is to the Superior Court, the attorney shall continue his or her representation of the client in Superior Court.
 If notice of appeal is to the appellate courts, the attorney shall assist the defendant in applying for assistance of appellate counsel; - 8.
-Must provide competent representation of clients; and - 9.
+Must provide, within 72 hours, a copy of his/her Order of Withdrawal, signed by a judge and filed with the Clerk, to the Public Defender if he/she withdraws from an appointed case prior to its disposition; pursuant to Section V.E., above - 9.
+Must provide competent representation of clients; - 10.
 Must adhere to the Rules of Professional Conduct of the North Carolina State Bar.